philipturner/swift-colab/README.md

 ## Swift for TensorFlow Integration

 S4TF has a quite complex build setup.
-The easiest way to use it is copying the [Swift for TensorFlow test notebook](https://colab.research.google.com/drive/1v3ZhraaHdAS2TGj03hE0cK-KRFzsqxO1?usp=sharing) into your Google Drive.
+The easiest way to use it is copying the [S4TF test notebook](https://colab.research.google.com/drive/1v3ZhraaHdAS2TGj03hE0cK-KRFzsqxO1?usp=sharing) into your Google Drive.
 To configure it manually, read the instructions below.

 Swift for TensorFlow does not compile on release toolchains, so download a Swift development toolchain.
 A bug in the latest trunk snapshot [prevents S4TF from compiling](https://github.com/apple/swift/issues/59467), but a few trunk snapshots were released before the bug appeared.
 Also, every toolchain created from the `release/5.7` branch works.
 Some of your options are: